 The Rules on Gap Cover are Changing

-Gap cover simply means that that you don’t have to look for large sums of money to pay for huge medical bills your medical aid won’t pay.
+Gap cover means you don’t have to look for large sums of money to pay for huge medical bills.
+Yes, there are certain costs your medical aid won’t pay.
 For just a small amount each month, gap cover ensures you’re never left out of pocket.
 Here we will look at the new rules on gap cover.

 Recently people have been fretting about gap cover and its further existence.
 After all, there was a time when medical gap cover was going to be scrapped entirely.
 One of the most important things you need to know about medical gap cover and the new regulations is that gap cover policies will continue in 2017.

 Now, the rules on gap cover are changing, and recently Bruce Whitefield from The Money Show chatted to Paresh Prema at the Council for Medical Schemes, to find out more.

 Paresh Prema explained what gap cover is.
 For starters, gap cover isn’t medical aid.
 It’s a product bought entirely separately from medical aid, but which enhances your medical aid cover.